JacobeCode/DNN-For-Speech-Recognition/README.md

 - model from point 11 + double Conv2D with double LSTM (no pool - LSTM after Conv2D) --> 62.88%
 - model from point 11 + double Conv2D with double LSTM (instead of pools - LSTM between Conv2D) --> 54.24 %

-Tried also adding BatchNormalization and different combinations of Dense layers.
+Also tried adding BatchNormalization and different combinations of Dense layers.

 ## 13. Final build - one bidirectional LSTM added with 4 Dense layers.